ardipatengko/mitrais-final/README.md

  1. Create database, called : "final_project" using MS SQL Server
  2. Run the employees-backend first using eclipse or using command : "mvn spring-boot:run"
  3. Then run employees-frontend using command : "npm install"
- 4. The last step is running the using command : "npm start"
+ 4. The last step is running the application using command : "npm start"
 # frontend
  - AngularJS 2
  - HTML 5